Understanding Dialectical Behavior Therapy

 - Eating disorders

-- Addictions including alcohol, drugs, gambling and sex
+- Addictions including alcohol, drugs, gambling, and sex

 DBT includes clear, easy-to-remember skills that target all of the life areas that are affected by unmanageable emotions (described under the “Weekly Skills Group Therapy” section below).
 DBT therapists can help you to apply these skills so that you can decrease your emotional suffering and develop a “life worth living.”
 Our therapists will also relate to you in an accepting, validating manner and help you to maintain motivation to move forward.

 Research that has been done on DBT has consistently demonstrated that DBT is an effective treatment for many disorders of emotion dysregulation.
-DBT has been shown to reduce the number of suicide attempts, reduce the number and length of stay of psychiatric hospitalizations, and to improve overall quality of life.
+DBT has been shown to reduce the number of suicide attempts, reduce the number and length of stay of psychiatric hospitalizations, and to improve the overall quality of life.
 Our personal experience working with clients using a DBT approach corresponds with these findings.